 2. Check Out Your Listings

-Most paid sites, such as VRBO.com and Homeaway.com, sell marketing packages.
+Most paid sites, such as VRBO (to learn more about how to rent your place and list for free on VRBO, click here) and Homeaway (click here to list your place for free on HomeAway—only pay when you get a booking) , sell marketing packages.
 Check and see where your home is being shown to guests.
 If you home is being listed on the 2nd or 3rd page, you should really consider bumping up the next platform — very rarely do guest actually go to the 2nd or 3rd page.
 It is a good idea to call in and talk to one of the customer service agents at these companies; sometimes they can offer you a better deal if you agree to pay the upgrade today.

 3. Have a Pricing Strategy